Last updated 2.2.2023

-We welcome everyone to our conference and are committed to making our programming and events accessible, and to making arrangements that allow all attendees to participate in the conversation.
-With questions about access or to request any disability-related accommodations that will facilitate your full participation in the ALTA conference, such as ASL interpreting, CART captioning, captioned videos, Braille, wheelchair access, or electronic text, etc., please contact Program Manager Kelsi Vanada (520-621-1757).
-There is also a space in the conference registration form where you can make organizers aware of your needs.
-During the conference, please go to the registration table for assistance.
+We welcome everyone to our programming and are committed to making our events accessible, and to making arrangements that allow all attendees to participate in the conversation.
+With questions about access, or to request any disability-related accommodations that will facilitate your full participation in ALTA programming, such as ASL interpreting, CART captioning, or captioned videos, please contact Program Manager Kelsi Vanada (520-621-1757).
+ALTA can best meet accessibility needs when requests are sent at least two weeks in advance of a given event.

 Please be respectful of another person’s right to use accessibility resources.